Inharmonicity: Sound quality of inharmonicity

 In 1943, Schuck and Young were the first scientists to measure the spectral inharmonicity in piano tones.
-They found that the spectral partials in piano tones are progressively stretched—that is to say, the lowest partials are stretched the least and higher partials are progressively stretched further.
+They found that the spectral partials in piano tones run progressively sharp—that is to say, the lowest partials are sharpened the least and higher partials are progressively sharpened further.

 Inharmonicity is not necessarily unpleasant.
 In 1962, research by Harvey Fletcher and his collaborators indicated that the spectral inharmonicity is important for tones to sound piano-like.
 They proposed that inharmonicity is responsible for the "warmth" property common to real piano tones.
-According to their research synthesized piano tones sounded more natural when some inharmonicity was introduced.
+According to their research, synthesized piano tones sounded more natural when some inharmonicity was introduced.
 In general, electronic instruments that duplicate acoustic instruments must duplicate both the inharmonicity and the resulting stretched tuning of the original instruments.

 Inharmonicity leads to stretched tuning

 When pianos are tuned by piano tuners, the technician sometimes listens for the sound of "beating" when two notes are played together, and tunes to the point that minimizes roughness between tones.
 Piano tuners must deal with the inharmonicity of piano strings, which is present in different amounts in all of the ranges of the instrument, but especially in the bass and high treble registers.
 The result is that octaves are tuned slightly wider than the harmonic 2:1 ratio.
 The exact amount octaves are stretched in a piano tuning varies from piano to piano and even from register to register within a single piano—depending on the exact inharmonicity of the strings involved.